nobodyatall648/Tools-Scripts/bufferOverflow Fuzzer/Readme.md

 # Buffer Overflow Fuzzer Script

-used to fuzz the bytes that the program crash.
+used to fuzz the bytes that make the program crash.